![]() |

 a dialog box similar to the one shown above is displayed.
 The

-information displayed in the dialog box is based upon the data
+dialog box.
+The information displayed in the dialog box is based

-in the Theme Attribute Data file.
-This file contains a
+upon the data in the Theme Attribute Data file.
+This file

-list of all of the themes and their attributes that the user can
+contains a list of all of the themes and their attributes that

-edit.
-The order in which the attributes are listed in the Theme
+the user can edit.
+The order in which the attributes are listed

 The Theme Attribute Data file is a sequential ASCII based